 The planned downtown trail network can be described as a loop alignment as well as connections between the loop and the existing bikeways approaching downtown.
 The loop trail will effectively place a majority of downtown within two or three blocks of the trail.
-Connections between the loop and other existing and planned routes into and out of downtown will be developed prior to or in concurrence with the loop to ensure connectivity to the surrounding bicycle network.

 The trails are planned to be off-street path type facilities that accommodate two-way bicycle traffic, even when adjacent to one-way streets.
 The trails throughout downtown will be of a different aesthetic character than other trails throughout the city.
 Generally off-street path facilities are constructed using asphalt, and are surrounded by turf, landscaping, or other boulevards on both sides where space permits.
 The downtown trails will take on more of an urban character and may be constructed out of a number of different materials, including concrete to provide a distinctive appearance.
-Despite the different look and feel of these urban trails, they will share similar operational characteristics with other popular off-street trails throughout the city.
-People who are comfortable riding a bicycle on off-street paths in other contexts will find these facilities familiar and attractive.
+Despite the different look and feel of these urban trails, they will share similar operational characteristics with other popular off-street paths throughout the city.
+People who are comfortable riding a bicycle on off street trails in other contexts will find these facilities familiar and attractive.

 The downtown trail network is a unique recommendation that places Saint Paul at the forefront of bicycle planning in the U.S. Very few other cities have developed similar facilities.
 Saint Paul may look to the Indianapolis Cultural Trail for design inspiration.
-The Indianapolis Cultural Trail is a similar eight-mile network of off-street paths through downtown Indianapolis connecting the major cultural institutions throughout the city.
+The Indianapolis Cultural Trail is a similar 8-mile network of off-street paths through downtown Indianapolis connecting the major cultural institutions throughout the city.
 In Saint Paul, the off-street trail network would connect popular attractions such as the Xcel Center, the Ordway Theater, the Science Museum of Minnesota, the Minnesota History Center, the Union Depot, the Farmers Market, the Lowertown Ballpark, the Landmark Center, the Minnesota Children's Museum, and other institutions and businesses throughout downtown.